Jana0509/Hosting-WordPress-On-AWS/README.md

 7. Create the Application Load balancer in public subnet and assign the target group

 8. Access the WordPress website through the Load Balancer's DNS name.

+## Monitoring and Alerts

+SNS: Configured to send notifications related to activities within the Auto Scaling Group, such as scaling events.